jonithapjoni-lab/DV---Skill/README.md

 This project analyzes students' Math, Reading, and Writing scores using Python.
 It uses Pandas, NumPy, Matplotlib, and Seaborn for data analysis.

+# Week 7 – Students Performance in Exam

 ### Features

 * Dataset exploration